arvindd/.emacs.d/README.md

 You can either follow the same workflow, or of course, change it to your liking - see org-mode settings below.

 ## Org-mode - settings
 Well, most of the settings are directly to use the org-mode very effectively.
 All the org-mode settings are in the file `orgsettings.el`.
-On default, all the org-mode files are to be stored in the directory `<emacshome>/.plans` - and this can be changed by changing the value of the variable `plansdir` in `.emacs`.
+On default, all the org-mode files are to be stored in the directory `<emacshome>/.notes` - and this can be changed by changing the value of the variable `notesdir` in `.emacs`.

 To change the behaviour of orgmode, either change the settings in this file, or, override them by putting the settings in your own `.emacsuser` file in the home directory.
 The advantage of putting it in the `.emacsuser` is that you can update the repo for new settings, without the fear of overwriting your own settings.